 MPA in Public & Nonprofit Management & Policy - 2000

-How did your Wagner experience prepare you professionally for what you are doing today?
+How did your experiences at NYU Wagner prepare you for your career?

-What are the advantages of the Wagner alumni network?
+Have you found any advantages to being a part of the NYU Wagner alumni network?